SiddharthRathore22/supply-chain-analytics-ai/README.md

 - Supabase PostgreSQL database
 - Quadratic account (free tier available)

+-
+## 📂 File Included

+- `AtliQ Mart Supply Chain (1).grid`: Quadratic project file containing the analysis, KPIs, visualizations, and SQL queries.

+---

-🖥️ How to Open .grid File
+## 🖥️ How to Open .grid File

 1. Go to [Quadratic](https://quadratic.to)
 2. Sign in or create a free account